 (2/22/13) Marilyn is continuing to heroically persevere and takes on the challenges of each day head on as she battles the side effects and symptoms of such an involved and intensive procedure.
 She is meeting and exceeding her medical team’s expectations.
 She has been infection free to date.
 She has been receiving frequent red blood cell and platelet transfusions.

 (3/25/13) Cord Blood transplants are known to take a long time to engraft.
 However, Marilyn's took an extra long time to but have engrafted and are making slow and steady progress.
 Her length of stay in the hospital is still undetermined at this time.
 For those that can meet the requirements and can get to NYC please see the “Ways you Can Help” Tab for how you can make dedicated blood and platelet donations to Marilyn and others like her that are receiving inpatient treatment now.

 Latest Update (5/26/13) Marilyn has surpassed the 100 day post-transplant mark!
 She continues to make slow and steady progress and her doctors are pleased with what they are seeing.
 She still has a great many restrictions, and continues to have a long road ahead of her but she is courageously fighting each day and working towards recovery.
 All of your support, prayers, and well wishes are so appreciated.
 She is hoping to be able to be back home in New Jersey sometime this summer.

-Due to isolation rules at the hospital , Marilyn is not permitted to receive fresh flowers, plants, or food.
+Due to isolation rules related to her recovery, Marilyn is not permitted to receive fresh flowers, plants, or food.
 Emails and cards however, are always welcome and help a great deal.
 You can send mail to Marilyn’s home address, or email Marilyn at MatchforMarilyn@gmail.com.

 For any additional in questions please contact her daughter Sarah.